babounlek/minify/README.md

 $min = new Minifier();
 $min->addsource($source);
 $result = $min->minify();
+/*$result is an array containing of tree elements as:
+- first is the compressed string
+- second is the size of original string
+- third is the size of final string
+*/
 /* $source can be a css or javascript script or url of css or javascript file*/
 ```